“Jesus coming back? No way!”

 “God is chance!”

-If you’re an atheist, as I was, “Chance” seems to be the ultimate ingredient that’s caused everything.
-Atheists believe that everything “just happened” from a series of accidents.
+If you’re an atheist, as I was, “Chance” seems to be the ingredient that’s caused everything.
+Atheists believe everything “just happened”, from a series of accidents.
 Those beautiful eyes of your loved one?
 Just a series of numberless mutations over trillions of years that ended up being a human eye.
-Or that flower, that strange bird, and on and on?
 Just chance, accidents, coincidences and happenstance.

 My life back then was already on a huge rollercoaster with unseen forces I was totally unaware of.
 But I really believe that off Somewhere, Someone saw me say “God is chance” that day and kind of marked it down right then.
 Because for the next couple of years, things kept “happening” to me.
 And I gradually realized more and more that those things just defied the law of averages that I thought was the ultimate arbitrator of all that occurs on earth.